 Diarrhea consisting of 3 to 10 frequently foul-smelling stools per day and/or steatorrhea of 20 to 76 g of fat per 24 hours is common in patients with pancreatic somatostatinoma, even with a controlled amount of fat in the diet.
 This could result from the effects of high levels of somatostatin within the pancreas serving as a paracrine mediator to inhibit exocrine secretion or, alternatively, from duct obstruction caused by the somatostatinoma.
 In some cases, the severity of diarrhea and steatorrhea parallels the course of the disease, worsening as the tumor advances and metastatic disease spreads and improving after tumor resection.
 Somatostatin has been shown to inhibit the pancreatic secretion of proteolytic enzymes, water, bicarbonate, and gallbladder motility.
 In addition, it inhibits the absorption of lipids.
 All but 1 patient with diarrhea and steatorrhea have had high plasma somatostatin concentrations.
-The rarity of diarrhea and/or steatorrhea in patients with intestinal somatostatinomas may result from the lower SLI levels seen in patients with that condition.
+The rarity of diarrhea and/or steatorrhea in patients with intestinal somatostatinoma somatostatinoma and steatorrhea in patients with that condition.